USAir Flight 1016: Crash

 At 18:42 EDT, the DC-9 touched down in a field within the airport boundary, about 0.5 mi from the threshold of Runway 18R.
 It then crashed through the airport fence and impacted several trees, breaking apart while skidding down a residential street that was on the airport boundary.
 The plane broke into four major sections, and the front 40 ft, including the cockpit and the unoccupied first class passenger cabin, came to rest in the middle of Wallace Neel Road.
 The rear section of the fuselage, including the tail and the rear-mounted engines, came to rest in the carport of a house.

 Of the 52 passengers, 37 died from blunt force trauma, burns from the fire or carbon monoxide inhalation.
 An additional 14 passengers suffered serious injuries, and one had minor injuries.
 Of the five crew members, both pilots suffered minor injuries, two flight attendants were seriously injured and the remaining flight attendant sustained minor injuries.
 No one on the ground was injured.

-The airport's previous, and still (2022) deadliest, major incident occurred on September 11, 1974, when Eastern Air Lines Flight 212, also a DC-9, crashed during approach, killing 72.
+The airport's previous major incident occurred on September 11, 1974, when Eastern Air Lines Flight 212, also a DC-9, crashed during approach, killing 72.